-This Farm project is a public-private partnership made possible by the generosity of Laurel and Matt O’Connor, who have hosted the Farm on their land, provided vital administrative guidance, and worked alongside AHA! youth; and of the Manitou Foundation, the George Ben Page Foundation, and other generous donors.
+This Farm project is a public-private partnership made possible by the generosity of Laurel and Matt O’Connor, who have hosted the Farm on their land, provided vital administrative guidance, and worked alongside AHA! youth; and of the Manitou Fund, the George Ben Page Foundation, Johnson Ohana Foundation, Union Bank, and other generous donors.
 Click here for session details.